index-zer0/cmatrix/README.md

 # cmatrix

-A matrix library for C
+A simple C library to deal with matrices and various linear algebra calculations.